We may earn money when you click our links. Learn more

 Final take

-Even with its expansion into lifestyle channels, fuboTV is still firmly rooted in the world of sports.
+Even with its expansion into lifestyle channels, Fubo is still firmly rooted in the world of sports.

-You can use any compatible device (see our section above for full list) to stream live and on-demand content from fuboTV.
+You can use any compatible device (see our section above for full list) to stream live and on-demand content from Fubo.

 All computer browsers are supported, as are most popular digital media players and mobile devices.
-Simply download the fuboTV app or sign in via the website to start streaming.
+Simply download the Fubo app or sign in via the website to start streaming.

-Unfortunately, you currently can’t view fuboTV on any other gaming consoles.
+Unfortunately, you currently can’t view Fubo on any other gaming consoles.

-You can try out fuboTV for free for seven days.
-After that, you’ll be billed $54.99 a month for the Standard package, plus any add-on packages you may choose.
+You can try out Fubo for free for seven days.
+After that, you’ll be billed $84.99 a month for the Pro plan, plus any add-on packages you may choose.

-Am I stuck in a contract with fuboTV?
+Am I stuck in a contract with Fubo?

-No way, José! fuboTV is a month-to-month service without annual contracts, so you can kick it to the curb anytime without incurring penalty fees.
+No way, José!
+Fubo is a month-to-month service without annual contracts, so you can kick it to the curb anytime without incurring penalty fees.

-How many TVs and other devices can fuboTV support?
+How many TVs and other devices can Fubo support?

-The Standard package lets you stream on two devices simultaneously.
-Add the Family Share bundle to get streaming on a third device.
+The Pro and Elite packages lets you stream on ten devices simultaneously while the Latino package offers two simultaneous streams.
+Add the Family Share bundle to the Latino package to get streaming on a third device.

-Yes, fuboTV is compatible with nearly all smartphones and tablets, so you can stream from anywhere with an internet connection.
+Yes, Fubo is compatible with nearly all smartphones and tablets, so you can stream from anywhere with an internet connection.

-Can I access all regional sports networks that fuboTV carries?
+Can I access all regional sports networks that Fubo carries?

 Not exactly.
 You’ll see only the networks specific to your area, except for those provided in the add-on upgrade packages.
 Your service is based on your ZIP code.